-Many people are very hesitant to begin planning final wishes and arrangements.
-While this is certainly understandable, the fact is that these are realities everyone will have to face eventually.
+Many people are hesitant to begin planning final wishes and arrangements.
+While this is certainly understandable, these are realities everyone will have to face eventually.
 Too many people find themselves in the distressing position of unexpectedly losing a loved one, and being forced to deal with complicated legal and financial decisions while grieving.

 They often become the victims of emotional overspending, and are unable to understand the substantial amount of paperwork that must be gathered.
 Making these arrangements in advance allows you clarity, control, and unparalleled peace of mind.